 The Lake is approximately 9.5 kilometres long and 5.5 kilometres wide, with an area of 33 square kilometres and a maximum depth of 3.7 metres.
-13 boat ramps surround the lake and is a popular recreational location.
+13 boat ramps surround the lake and are a popular recreational location.
 The lake is a popular spot for fishing, prawning, and all water sports.

 You can arrange to hire a boat or book into a Stand-Up Paddle day on the lake whilst watching the sunrise.
 Walk or cycle the Lake Illawarra Art Trail and explore the local history, Aboriginal heritage, flora and fauna.